This post may contain affiliate links. For more information, see our Affiliate Disclosure Policy.

 - ⅓ cup rice wine vinegar

-- 2 tablespoons Swerve (or regular sugar if you prefer)
+- 2 tablespoons Swerve (or substitute with regular sugar)

 - 2 tablespoons sesame oil